Concepts Have Teeth

 UK project team

-- Principal Investigator: Louisa Minkin, Course Leader for MA Fine Art at Central Saint Martins
+- Principal Investigator: Louisa Minkin, Reader in Visual Art Practices at Central Saint Martins

-- Co-Investigator: Dr. Andrew Meirion Jones, Professor of Archaeology, University of Southampton
+- Andrew Meirion Jones, Professor of Archaeology, University of Stockholm

 University of Lethbridge Research Team